leafs11418/fantasyfun/README.md

 Sample code for the intial scrape and application of functions included in scrapexample.py I played around with Bokeh to create some plots from these data points (website folder).
 Ranking lists (csv) are in the "ranks" folder.

+I also played around with html/css to display this data.
+Getting this to work on github pages is a work in progress.